 Who is and isn’t claiming Pension Credit?

-Applying the national take-up rate to local level claimant data could provide a rough guide to the potential number of entitled non-claimants in a given area.
-However, it takes no account of potential variation in take-up across the country.
+Applying the national take-up rate to local level claimant data (as in our dashboard), could provide a rough guide to the potential number of people who could be claiming but aren’t in a given area.
+However, this approach takes no account of potential variation in claims across the country.
 There may be good reasons for take-up to be higher in some areas than in others (for example, greater awareness of the benefit in certain communities).